 Hi Dave,

-I guess your referring to the answer to Barbara?
+I guess your referring to the answer to Barbara elsewhere on this site?
 There are two other answers about tongues, but this one refers to mystical experiences.

 I think the reasoning behind that answer is firm, the gift of tongues is a means of talking about some phenomenon that was commonly understood by the authors (Luke and Paul) and their readers.
 The trouble is, there is no description of the phenomenon.
 Further, Acts 2 and 1 Corinthians 14 seem to speak of different types of gifts.